2017 Distinguished Alumni Award Recipients

 Ph.D.
 1996 Educational Psychology

 Mark’s specialization is educational and psychological measurement.
 His current research is focused on automatic item generation.
-Mark works closely with government agencies, testing companies, and academic publishers to implement item generation principles produced from his research into their test development practices.
-He has published extensively during his 20-year career.
-He is an extraordinary mentor who has inspired and fostered the intellectual development of many of his students, who have also done exceptionally well in their careers.
+Mark works closely with government agencies, testing companies, and academic publishers to implement item-generation principles produced from his research into their test development practices.
+He has published extensively during his 20-year career and is an extraordinary mentor who has inspired and fostered the intellectual development of many of his students.
+They, in turn, have gone on to do exceptionally well in their careers.
 Mark is the Director in the Centre for Research in Applied Measurement and Evaluation (CRAME) at the University of Alberta.

 Ph.D.
 1980 Curriculum & Instruction (MA 1975, LAS)

 Curriculum and Instruction Professor, University of Texas at Austin

 Elaine has conducted groundbreaking research on the emotional experiences of second language learners and has influenced language teaching worldwide.
 She has been the director of an internationally recognized graduate program in the field of second Language learning and teaching at the University of Texas at Austin and continues to be an influential mentor to countless language teachers and researchers.
 Elaine holds a master’s degree in French language teaching, and her doctorate is in second language learning and teaching from the University of Illinois.
 She has 73 doctoral dissertations completed under her direction, as well as numerous master’s theses and two undergraduate honor theses.

 Centre for Educational Measurement Professor, University of Oslo, Norway